Controllable Text Generation via Probability Density Estimation in the Latent Space: Analysis

 \subsection{Control Strength Adjustment}

-Control strength adjustment can be directly achieved with interpolation over distribution centers under the approximately isotropic situation.
-We show the effect of $\alpha$ adjustment in Table \ref{tab:adjustment}.
-Although the change of $\alpha$ at the coarse-grained level, in the form of a Sigmoid-like curve, is approximately continuous and monotonic, we cannot theoretically prove its monotonicity like $\lambda$.
-Because the training target of invertible transformation is the combination of probability density and Jacobian determinant, which means higher probability in latent space will also tend to be mapped to a higher probability in prior space.
-However, this tendency is not always guaranteed, as the Jacobian determinant can compensate for some loss in probability to obtain a better form of the mapped distribution.
+We directly adjust the control strength with $\alpha$-interpolation over distribution centers under the approximately isotropic situation.
+As illustrated in \S \ref{NF}, the loss function of invertible transformation is the combination of probability density and Jacobian determinant.
+Although higher probability in latent space will also tend to be mapped to a higher probability in prior space during the training stage, this tendency is not always guaranteed since the Jacobian determinant can compensate for some loss in probability to obtain a better form of the mapped distribution.
+Therefore, there is no strict monotonic relationship between the control strength and the parameter $\alpha$.
+Fortunately, as shown in Table \ref{tab:adjustment}, we can observe that the influence of $\alpha$ is approximately monotonic at the coarse-grained level\footnote{See more analyses in \S \ref{app:exclusive}, \ref{app:space}, and \ref{app:optim}.}.